DoTheEvo/selfhosted-apps-docker/ddclient/readme.md

 Official ddclient config example [here](https://github.com/ddclient/ddclient/blob/master/sample-etc_ddclient.conf).

-This setup assumes the DNS records are managed Cloudflare.</br>
+This setup assumes the DNS records are managed on Cloudflare.</br>
 Make sure all subdomains in the config have A-records.

 `ddclient.conf`